17th Lancers: Irish War of Independence

-After the signing of the Armistice on 11 November 1918, the regiment remained in continental Europe, joining the British Army of the Rhine in Cologne, Germany.
 The regiment then served in County Cork, Ireland, where it operated against the Irish Republican Army during the War of Independence.
-On 28 September 1920 IRA Volunteers led by Liam Lynch and Ernie O'Malley, raided the British Army barracks in Mallow, County Cork.
-They seized weaponry, freed prisoners and killed British serjeant W.G.
-Gibbs of the 17th Lancers.
+On 28 September 1920, IRA volunteers led by Liam Lynch and Ernie O'Malley raided the British Army barracks in Mallow, County Cork.
+They captured weaponry, freed prisoners and killed a sergeant of the 17th Lancers.

 It was the only British Army barracks to be captured during the war.
 In 1921, the title of the regiment was altered to the 17th Lancers (Duke of Cambridge's Own).

 Amalgamation

 The regiment was amalgamated with the 21st Lancers to form the 17th/21st Lancers in 1922.

 Regimental museum

 The regimental collection is held at The Royal Lancers and Nottinghamshire Yeomanry Museum which is based at Thoresby Hall in Nottinghamshire.

 Battle honours

 The regiment's battle honours were as follows: